bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 12:10 AM CT, May 06</p>
+<p class="updated_time"> Latest data: 12:45 AM CT, May 06</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 60°, which is 0° **warmer** than yesterday.
-Tomorrow is expected to be 0° *colder* than today.
+Today's high is 59°, which is 1° *colder* than yesterday.
+Tomorrow is expected to be 1° **warmer** than today.

 Currently:

-- 47°
+- 46°
 - Drizzle
-- 89% humidity
+- 80% humidity
 - 3 mph wind
-- 83% cloud cover
+- 95% cloud cover
 - 34 AQI 🟩
 - 0.2 inches of rain in the past 24 hours
 - 0.07 inches of rain expected in the next 48 hours